AmberMiller15/DV-Proj-2023/README.md

 We hosted our database on Amazon Web Services (AWS) Relational Database Service (RDS) to have a publicly accessible database to integrate into our other platforms.
 This is hosted using a DB.T2.Micro Instance, utilizing Amazon's 20GB of storage, 12 months, free-tier.

+## Dashboard
+The goal for our dashboard is to effectively visualize our sample data to help our viewers identify correlations in our data.
+To do so, we created our dashboard in Tableau Public to since it allows for simple graph creation especially with a large dataset.
+The only limitation to our dashboard is that you can not connect Tableau Public directly to a database since they only allows local files and Google Sheets.

 ## Machine Learning Model
 The objective of the Machine Learning model is to predict serious accidents using accident and vehicle data to determine what factors best predict a serious accident and specifically the role vehicle type plays in predicting the severity.
 We use a Classification model (Random Forest method) with encoded discrete variables.
 As a part of this exercise, three variations of our model were created to understand the different accuracy under scenarios with different variables.
 These models are our (1)core model (accident_ml.ipynb), our model with (2)no vehicle data (accident_no_veh_ml.ipynb), and our model using an imputed (3)binary variable representing serious and fatal accidents (accident_ml_binary.ipynb).
 These versions are described in more detail below.